pjlamb12/ng-log/projects/ng-log-lib/README.md

-# NgLog — Angular Logging Service Package
+# `ng-env-logger` — Angular Logging Service Package

 How many times have you left a rogue `console.log` in your production code?
 That's the worst, right?
 This package will help keep that from occurring.